If you want to find out how to compile a local branch (using a LAN IP address) to access it from any device, you’ve come to the right place.

 We’ve all been in a position when a nasty bug appeared right before launching a new version of the project.
 When that happens, it hits the pause button for an indefinite amount of time.

 Q: How better to solve the bug if not by using a branch?

 Q: How to know if the bug was fixed before merging it?

-A: with the help of a tester that knows how to compile a branch and get his or her’s hands dirty?
+A: with the help of a tester who knows how to compile a branch and get their hands dirty.

 5. Compile the branch using the following command: ng serve –host IPv4 Address –port 4200 –ssl

 *Where the –ssl command encrypts the communication between the git clients and the git server using the https protocol.